jschnurr/jeffsidea.com/README.md

 # Formatting
 - subtitle is first 30 words by default, or can be specified with front matter.
+- the theme is built on *bootstrap*, and includes *font-awesome*.
+You can use both!

 # Posting
 Front matter is as follows: